lucky-wolf/DW2-XL/README.md

 - More specializations to choose from
   - Engine technology lines are more heavily specialized - e.g. Acceleros have poor maneuverability, but best-in-class acceleration; whereas Proton engines are all about maneuverability
   - Warp technology is now more strongly differentiated
-    - Kaldos are super quick to initiate and fast point-to-point, but have very limited range, requiring multiple zig-zagging hops to get anywhere distant.
+    - Snap are super quick to initiate and fast point-to-point, but have very limited range, requiring multiple zig-zagging hops to get anywhere distant.
-    - Gerax are a steady climber in all categories - gaining speed, range, fuel efficiency, and quickness steadily throughout their entire lineage.
+    - Sojourn are a steady climber in all categories - gaining speed, range, fuel efficiency, and quickness steadily throughout their entire lineage.
-    - Equinox are power-hungry version of Gerax with similar range and slightly worse efficiency, gaining over time, but at increased power and fuel consumption.
+    - Hyperstream are power-hungry version of Sojourn with similar range and slightly worse efficiency, gaining over time, but at increased power and fuel consumption.
-    - Calista-Dal are "long-haul" drives - slower, but much more efficient than any of the others, and able to sustain their warp-bubbles for greater distance than any of the others, making them ideal for long-haul operations or non-combat ships (albeit they're an interesting choice and very playable for your warships depending on your galaxy, and how open or obstructed it is with nebulas)
+    - Austere are "long-haul" drives - slower, but much more efficient than any of the others, and able to sustain their warp-bubbles for greater distance than any of the others, making them ideal for long-haul operations or non-combat ships (albeit they're an interesting choice and very playable for your warships depending on your galaxy, and how open or obstructed it is with nebulas)
 - Tech lines that bog down the game with useless non-choices are removed or simplified or deepened to have an appreciable impact on the game
   - Vectoring thrusters only slowed down the game and saddled it with non-choices and confusion for the AIs to get stuck on, so I removed them (hid them, they're still in game, so as not to break other mods or game-events).
   - The couple of specialized interceptors for the Ackdarians are now hidden, and only unlock if you get the in-game story events to do so.
 Since they end very quickly, they're a dead-end tech that is otherwise not helpful to the flow of the game.